 Professional Experience

-Brooklyn Museum, Brooklyn NY 2014-on going
+Brooklyn Museum, Brooklyn NY 2014-2020

-Gallery Studio -Special Needs Teaching Assistant
+Gallery Studio Program, Special Needs Teaching Assistant

-Court Tree Collective, Brooklyn, NY 2013- 2014
+Court Tree Collective, Brooklyn, NY 2013-2014

 Watercolor, Drawing teacher for children and adults